spencer-shadley/completed-class/21-mern/3-saturday-review/activities/1-review/quiz-with-answers.md

 1. ES6 Objects - `objects`, `ES6`, `syntax`

-   :question: What is the value of myObject.friends in the ES6 code below?
+   ❓ What is the value of myObject.friends in the ES6 code below?

    ```JavaScript
        let friends = "john";